 10 Things You Can Do - Personal plastic management guidelines

-These ten tips will start you in the right direction to reduce your personal plastic footprint.
-One important consideration is that if enough of us follow these guidelines, we will compound our impact by influencing buying habits - and therefore manufacturing habits - acting as role model for the consuming world.
+These ten tips can help you reduce your personal plastic footprint.
+If enough of us follow these guidelines, we can amplify our impact by influencing buying and manufacturing habits, serving as role models for the consuming world.

 1. Become aware of your own plastic habits!

-Now you are educated and face a classic moral dilemma.
+Now you are more aware - and face a classic moral dilemma.
 If I fail to take action, am I accepting this?
-Is this acceptable?
 Can I ignore this?
-Ask yourself, “What can ‘I’ do about this?”
+Ask yourself, “What can I do about this?”
 Then do that.

-Now you are educated and face a classic moral dilemma.
+Now you are more aware - and face a classic moral dilemma.
 If I fail to take action, am I accepting this?
-Is this acceptable?
 Can I ignore this?
-Ask yourself, “What can ‘I’ do about this?”
+Ask yourself, “What can I do about this?”
 Then do that.

 2. Become environmentally literate.

 Before you take sides in this discussion, check your facts.
 Listen to all sides of the story.
-Pay attention to who is telling it and who pays their salary.
-It takes extra effort to become informed, but it feels fantastic to get respect for your researched point of view.
+Pay attention to who is speaking and who pays their salary.
+It takes extra effort to become informed but is always worth it in the end.

-Usually in science if someone tells you that certain facts are indisputable, they are full of it.
+It is useful to ask yourself “What if they’re right?” and "What if they're wrong?"
+Usually in science if someone tells you that certain facts are indisputable, it should raise skepticism.
 The scientists who are always questioning their own answers are the ones that are worth listening to.

-Usually in science if someone tells you that certain facts are indisputable, they are full of it.
+It is useful to ask yourself “What if they’re right?” and "What if they're wrong?"
+Usually in science if someone tells you that certain facts are indisputable, it should raise skepticism.
 The scientists who are always questioning their own answers are the ones that are worth listening to.

 3. Become aware of your surroundings.

 Take a look around you.
-What is going on in your neighborhood, hometown, favorite recreation area, etc. Are the streets and parks clean of plastic litter?
+What is going on in your neighborhood, town, favorite recreation area, etc. Are the streets and parks clean of plastic litter?
 How about the stream and riverbanks?
-Is this ok with you?
-Does anything need change?
-Are you the right person to do something, or raise awareness about this problem?
+How does it feel to you and do you think anything needs to change?
+Are you the right person to do something to raise awareness about this problem?
 If not, then who is?

-The first step to taking action is recognizing a problem exists and how it affects you and your loved ones and community.
+The first step to taking action is recognizing a problem exists and how it affects you, your loved ones, and your community.
 Some solutions are simple and inexpensive, others are complex and demand incredible resources.
-Each has their own level of urgency and resources can be expensive.
+Each has its own level of urgency and resources can be expensive.
 Consider becoming involved in your community.
-That will clean the entire planet.
+That can have a huge impact toward a clean planet.

-The first step to taking action is recognizing a problem exists and how it affects you and your loved ones and community.
+The first step to taking action is recognizing a problem exists and how it affects you, your loved ones, and your community.
 Some solutions are simple and inexpensive, others are complex and demand incredible resources.
-Each has their own level of urgency and resources can be expensive.
+Each has its own level of urgency and resources can be expensive.
 Consider becoming involved in your community.
-That will clean the entire planet.
+That can have a huge impact toward a clean planet.

 4. Make conscious choices.